matter-labs/zksync-lite-docs/docs/dev/providers.md

 ```

-Used to connect to the common endpoint for the given network over WebSocket transport.
+This provider allows to connect to the common endpoint of the given network over WebSocket transport.

-Supported networks are: "testnet", "localhost".
+"Testnet" and "localhost" are the default supported networks.

-### Create WebSocket provider
+### Create a WebSocket provider

-> Creating provider over WebSocket transport.
+> Creating a provider over WebSocket transport.
-> This call will create WS connection that should be closed.
+> This call will create a WS connection that should be closed.

 ```typescript
 import * as zksync from "zksync";